DaydreamDevelopment/megan-girard/_posts/2017-02-11-lets-talk-science.md

 ![Balloon cars are an awesome way to include student creativity with science.
 Again, basic materials that can take on a whole new exploration of learning.
 How does the car move?
 What would happen if we put another source as the mechanism to make the car move?](/uploads/versions/img-8826---x----3264-2448x---.JPG)

-&nbsp;

 Have fun with science, let your teaching passion shine through.
 Show your love of learning to your students.
-Learning is endless.&nbsp;
+Learning is endless.